TristanSalles/EarthSurface/docs/arid.rst

     <iframe width="100%" height="380" src="https://www.youtube.com/embed/Esz6ne9x9yM?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
     </div>

-There are deposits of Quaternary age in eastern Europe, North America and China that are interpreted as accumulations of wind-blown dust (Pye 1987).
-These deposits, known as loess, locally occur in beds several metres thick made up predominantly of well-sorted silt-sized material, with little clay or sand-sized material present.
-The origin of loess is related to episodes of retreat of ice sheets, as large amounts of loose detritus carried in the ice were released.
-In the cold periglacial environment in front of the receding ice colonisation by plants and stabilisation of the soil would have been slow, so the glacial debris was exposed on the outwash plains, where wind picked up and transported the silt-sized dust.
-This dust was probably transported over large parts of the globe but accumulated as loess deposits in some places.
-Similar processes probably occurred during other glacial episodes in Earth history, but pre-Quaternary loess deposits have not been recognised.
-The preservation potential of loess is likely to be quite low because it is soft, loose material that is easily reworked and mixed with other sediment.
-Volcanism is an important source of dust in the atmosphere.
-Explosive eruptions can send plumes of volcanic ash high up into the atmosphere where it is distributed by wind.
-Coarser ash tends to be deposited close to the volcano (although in very large eruptions this can be hundreds of kilometres away – 17.6.2), while the silt-sized ash particles can be transported around the world.
-Large amounts of atmospheric dust from eruptions can darken the sky, and it will gradually fall as fine sediment.
-A further source of atmospheric dust is from fires that propel soot (fine carbon) up into the air, where it can be redistributed by the wind.
-Despite the fine grain size, soot, volcanic and terrigenous dust can all be distinguished by geochemical analysis.
-Aeolian dust is dispersed worldwide, but most of it ends up in other marine and continental depositional environments where it mixes with other sediment and its origin cannot easily be determined.
+**Aeolian dust** is dispersed worldwide, but most of it ends up in other marine and continental depositional environments where it mixes with other sediment and its origin cannot easily be determined.
 In most places the proportion of aeolian dust is very low compared with other sediment being deposited, but there are some environments where terrigenous clastic deposition is very low, and the main source of silt and clay can be aeolian dust.
-Limestones formed in carbonateforming environments can usually be shown to contain a residue of dust if the calcium carbonate is dissolved, and dust settled on ice sheets and glaciers may be seen as layers within the ice.
-The parts of the deep oceans that are distant from any continental margin receive very little sediment (16.5): airborne dust that settles through the water column can therefore be an important component of deep ocean deposits.
+The parts of the deep oceans that are distant from any continental margin receive very little sediment: **airborne dust that settles through the water column can therefore be an important component of deep ocean deposits**.

 Aeolian sands in other environments
 ************************************************